No weapons are allowed. There is no eating, drinking, smoking or chewing gum in any courtroom.

 - Noticed motions for temporary restraining orders and preliminary injunctions are heard as any other motions.

-- Department II prefers that motions in limine be submitted as independently-noticed motions rather than omnibus motions.
+- Department II requires that motions in limine be submitted as independently-noticed motions rather than omnibus motions.

 - Parties have a responsibility to resolve undisputed motions in limine prior to hearing pursuant to EDCR 2.47.
 The Court will not hear on its oral calendar undisputed motions in limine that ought to have been resolved via EDCR 2.47 conference or stipulation.

-- If counsel are pro bono, they are to check in with the courtroom clerk in the morning prior to calendar and their case will be called in the first group first.
+- If counsel are pro bono, they are to check in with the courtroom clerk in the morning prior to calendar and their case will be called in the first group.

 Submission of Orders